This post may contain affiliate links.

 14. Avocados and Leafy Greens

-Leafy greens are highly sensitive to ethylene and should be kept away from avocados as an ethylene-producing fruit.
-To store leafy greens, rinse them and then, wrap them loosely in a clean tea towel to absorb moisture.
+Leafy greens are highly sensitive to ethylene and should be kept away from avocados, as they are ethylene-producing fruits.
+To store leafy greens, rinse them and then wrap them loosely in a clean tea towel to absorb moisture.
 Store in the refrigerator for up to 1 week.

 Apples and Citrus Fruits

-Citrus fruits can develop off flavors and ripen faster if stored near ethylene-producing apples.
+Citrus fruits can develop off-flavors and ripen faster when stored near ethylene-producing apples.
 Keep oranges, grapefruit, and lemon stored away from apples.

 12 Clever Ways to Use Up Leftover Orange Peels